traefik/traefik/docs/routing/middleware/passtlsclientcert.md

 #### info.sans

-Sets `info.sans` to `true` to add the `Subject Alternative Name` information from the `Subject Alternative Name` part.
+Set the `info.sans` option to `true` to add the `Subject Alternative Name` information from the `Subject Alternative Name` part.
-The data will be taken from the certificate part:
+The data are taken from the following certificate part:

 ```
  X509v3 Subject Alternative Name: